w3c/wai-arrm/content/decision-tree.md

 **Visual Design as Primary Owner**

-Nearly any decision about final presentation design is likely to have the visual designer as a primary owner.
+Nearly any decision about final presentation design is likely to have the Visual Designer as a primary owner.
 The more they purely design (such as color selection), the more likely they are to be the primary owner.
 The most overlap for primary ownership tends to be with the UX Designer.
 In such cases, the final choice should be made on how essential the visual aspect is to the task.

 #### Step E.